dai-shi/waku/README.md

 Waku provides a familiar file-based “pages router” experience built for the modern React server components era.

 Its underlying [low-level API](https://github.com/dai-shi/waku/blob/main/docs/minimal-api.mdx) is also available for those that prefer programmatic routing.
-This documentation covers the former since many React developers prefer file-based routing, but please feel free to try both or even mix and match!
+This documentation covers file-baesed routing since many React developers prefer it, but please feel free to try both and see which you like more.

 ### Overview